Scalpel Free Vasectomy FAQ

 Can I drive home afterwards?

 If you do not take sedation, you may drive yourself home after a short rest in the clinic.
-If you have sedation, arrange a driver.
+If you have sedation, please arrange a driver or taxi.

 • The anaesthetic will wear off in 2–3 hours.